-4.3 Property, plant & equipment
+4.3 Property, Plant, and Equipment

-Long-term assets are the key assets in the creation of profits.
-When long-term assets are efficiently and effectively combined with human resources that have specialized skills, they should be capable of producing enough profits to satisfy the needs of all capital providers.
-According to IAS 16, “property, plant, and equipment (PPE) are tangible items […] for use in the production […] of goods […], for rental to others, or for administrative purposes” (IASB, 2003b, para 7).
-The belief here is that they will be all be used across several periods.
-Furthermore, IAS 16 states long term assets in the balance sheet are generally called property (=land), plant (=buildings and their improvements) and equipment (=machinery).
-Assets that qualify for recognition as an PPE shall be measured at its cost.
-The cost of an item of property, plant and equipment comprises:
+Long–term assets are the key assets in the creation of profits.
+When long–term assets are efficiently and effectively combined with human resources that have specialized skills, they should be capable of producing enough profits to satisfy the needs of all capital providers.
+According to IAS 16, “property, plant, and equipment (PPE) are tangible items […] for use in the production […] of goods […], for rental to others, or for administrative purposes” (IASB, 2003b, para.
+7).
+The belief here is that PPE will be used across several periods.
+Furthermore, according to IAS 16, long–term assets on the balance sheet that qualify for recognition as PPE (such as land, buildings and improvements to them, and machinery), are written up at the purchase price paid to the seller plus the costs the company incurs to get the asset ready for use.

-its purchase price, including import duties and non‑refundable purchase taxes, after deducting trade discounts and rebates (IASB, 2003b); and

-any costs directly attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management (IASB, 2003b); and

-the initial estimate of the costs of dismantling and removing the item and restoring the site on which it is located, the obligation for which an entity incurs either when the item is acquired or as a consequence of having used the item during a particular period for purposes other than to produce inventories during that period (IASB, 2003b).
+Those costs vary by asset type, as follows.

+For land (property), the costs of attorney fees; real estate commissions; and title, title search, and recording fees are included.

+For buildings (plant), realtor commissions and legal fees are included.

+For machinery (equipment), sales tax, delivery insurance, assembly, installation, testing, and legal fees are included.

-Measurement after recognition
+Measurement After Recognition